-There are occasionally moments when I think to myself that our obsession with travel has led to a less-than-healthy appreciation of sleep, and our 20-hour layover in Cairo was definitely one of those times.
+There are occasionally moments when I think to myself that our obsession with travel has led to a less-than-healthy appreciation for sleep, and our 20-hour layover in Cairo was definitely one of those times.

 If I was paying more attention to sleep cycles than sarcophaguses, the thought of turning an already exhausting journey from Paris to Johannesburg into a multi-day event in order to spend one day in Cairo and “save” approximately $100 in flight costs might have seemed a tad ridiculous.

 And frankly, it was… but we don’t regret it a bit.

 During our layover in Cairo, we might have become exhausted to the point of being mildly incoherent by mid-afternoon, but we also got a taste of a new country, admired relics from King Tut’s tomb, saw dozens of 5,000-year-old mummies up close, climbed into a pyramid, took touristy photos in front of Giza, hung out with a camel, and strolled through the Egyptian Bazaar–all for ridiculously low prices.

 It was worth every second of heavy eyelids and sore feet, and we would do it all over again tomorrow.